- Parks and Recreation Home

 Community Forum No. 1

-The City will be conducting a number of public forums focusing on the Luscher Farm Property.
-The first Community Forum will provide an opportunity for attendees to learn about the Luscher Area Master Plan, Luscher Farm Agricultural Plan, and the 2025 Master Plan.
-The forum will also include interactive activities that will allow participants to offer feedback and share information with each other.
+The City conducted the first public forum that focused on the Luscher Farm Property.
+The first Community Forum provided an opportunity for attendees to learn about the Luscher Area Master Plan, Luscher Farm Agricultural Plan, and the 2025 Master Plan.
+The forum included interactive activities that allowed participants to offer feedback and share information with each other.

 Tuesday, February 12, from 6-8pm